 I’ll be the first to admit that the first time I heard of Black Bean Brownies, my first thought was “Ewww, why would you do that to a perfectly good brownie?”
-I mean, black beans sound like something meant for soup or stuffed inside of a Chipotle burrito.
+After all, black beans sound like something meant for soup or stuffed inside of a Chipotle burrito.

-A couple of years ago, I decided to try a vegan diet for awhile and found myself limited on food options and recipes.
+A couple of years ago, I decided to try a vegan diet for a while and found myself limited on food options and recipes.
 My sweet tooth was calling out for something to satisfy it, and I stumbled across a recipe for Black Bean Brownies from Chocolate Covered Katie.
 After reading the comments and reviews, 99 percent of which were raving about them, I decided that the worst that could happen was that I would bake them and throw them out if they were not edible.
-I had all of the ingredients on hand, so I began mixing up the ingredients and popped the concoction in the oven.
+Having all of the ingredients on hand, I began mixing up the ingredients and popped the concoction in the oven.

-When they came out of the oven, my impatience won over, as it so often does with new recipes, and they made it all of five minutes before I was cutting into the hot, gooey brownies and testing them.
+When they came out of the oven, my impatience won over, as it so often does with new recipes.
+They made it all of five minutes before I was cutting into the hot, gooey brownies and testing them.
 They…were…amazing.
 So good even, that I contemplated on whether or not I should tell my husband how good they were.
 Guilt won over, and I did have him try them…before telling him what was in them.
 He too thought that they were incredible.

 Although I no longer follow a vegan diet (I do try to do vegetarian most of the time), this is a recipe that I still bake up today when we are craving something sweet without all of the added sugar.
 It is just sweet enough, fudgy, and most all of the ingredients are healthy so you can indulge without the guilt.
 Upon hubby’s request, I made these up again today, and the pan is already just about half-gone.

 *I will add that the recipe recommends using a food processor.
-I do not own one of these…yet.
-I always use my Ninja blender and it does an okay job for me in mixing the ingredients.
+Because I do not own one, I always use my Ninja blender and it does an okay job for me in mixing the ingredients.

 If you are looking for something new to try, I would definitely recommend giving these a try.
 I truly feel that you will not be disappointed.